-This skills lab workshop is designed for nurses and other regulated health professionals professional currently working or seeking work in acute or alternate care settings, where many of their patients have IV access.
-The practical and applied program will focus on clinical application and feature case-study approaches to describe the different types of IV administration systems and consideration for use.
+The practical and applied program is designed for regulated health professionals currently working or seeking work in acute or alternate care settings, where many of their patients have IV access.
+The program will focus on clinical application and feature case-study approaches to describe the different types of IV administration systems and considerations for use.

 How You Will Benefit: